-It's really easy to lose track of time while lying on the beach, reading a good book, relaxing, and listening to the sound of the waves crashing on the beach.
-It's a heavenly experience, alright, but it can quickly turn into hell if we let the sun burn our skin.
-Treating sunburned skin is no easy task, and it can seriously affect the quality of your vacation.
+It's really easy to lose track of time while lying on the beach, reading a good book, relaxing, and listening to the sound of the waves crashing.
+It's a heavenly experience, but it can quickly turn into hell if we have too much sun.
+Treating sunburn is no easy task, and it can seriously affect the quality of your vacation.

-We've all experienced a sunburn at least once in our lifetime.
-It's frightening how frequently we’re letting it happen when sunburned skin is one of the most harmful skin conditions with severe short term and long term consequences.
-This is why it’s crucial that we learn how to protect the skin from the sun and use sunscreen regularly, especially in the summer.
-If you're interested, here are the top summer skincare tips, so that you never have to face unpleasant conditions again.
+We've all experienced sunburn at least once in our lifetime.
+It's frightening how frequently we let it happen when sunburn is one of the most harmful skin conditions with severe short-term and long-term consequences.
+This is why we must learn to protect the skin from the sun and use sunscreen regularly, especially in the summer.
+If you're interested, here are the top summer skincare tips.

-But today we'll focus exclusively on sunburns.
-If you’ve already got carried away on the beach and got sunburned, this article is for you.
-Learn how to treat sunburned skin with these 11 effective tips that are seriously a life-saver.
+But today, we'll focus exclusively on sunburns.
+Learn how to treat sunburned skin with these 11 effective life-saving tips.

 The first thing you need to know about sunburns is why and how they happen.
-Have you ever wondered why our skin reacts negatively after being exposed to sunlight when we know that we need the sun to get Vitamin D?
+Have you ever wondered why our skin reacts negatively after being exposed to sunlight?
+Especially when we know the sun gives us that all-important vitamin D.

-Not to go too sciency on you, we'll just cover the basics.
+Not to go too science-y on you, we'll just cover the basics.

-Ultraviolet light (the one we can't see) carries a lot more energy than the light visible to us.
+Ultraviolet light (the one we can't see) carries a lot more energy than visible light.
 When the high energy from the UV light strikes the skin, it damages the DNA inside our body cells by breaking the orderly bonds between the four nucleotides and throwing the whole shape of the DNA molecule out of whack.